 The number of projects and the number of overtime hours are independent.
-You will get paid for overtime hours in excess of 15 hours in the week.
-Calculate the expected number of overtime hours for which you will get paid in the week.
+You will get paid for overtime hours in

 Solution.
 This is a one-liner in aggregate.
 Remember that aggregate reinsurance is specified after the frequency clause.
 The first column in the describe dataframe shows the analytic gross answer and the second the FFT-computed net.